 - If a certified farmer has been served with a notice of violation of the laws regarding peddling by an Agricultural Commissioner in any County, their privilege to sell at the Sebastopol Farmers Market will be suspended until such time as a final determination regarding the allegation has been made.

 - Once a final determination has been made the farmer may reapply to sell.
 The Board of Directors is charged with the responsibility to determine if the farmer’s privilege to sell shall be renewed, or revoked, temporarily or permanently.

 - Non-Profit Groups shall be allowed at the Market on a space available basis at the discretion of the Market Manager.

 Section VIII: MARKET ETIQUETTE

-G. Vendors who offload may not park their vehicles in the Whole Foods Parking lot, the West American Bank parking lot or on the street adjacent to or in the visible vicinity of the Market.
-Vehicles must be parked behind the Sebastopol Tractor Company or in The Barlow.
+- Vendors who offload may not park their vehicles in the Whole Foods Parking lot, the West American Bank parking lot or on the street adjacent to or in the visible vicinity of the Market.
+Vehicles must be parked at the cinema, the CVS parking lot or in the Barlow.
 A fee of $10.00 will be assessed for violation of this rule.

 Section IX: VIOLATIONS

 Whenever the Market Manager in good faith believes that a vendor has violated the Rules and Regulations of the Market, the California Department of Agriculture, the Sonoma County Department of Public Health, or the City of Sebastopol, the following actions may occur:

 - If public safety appears to be threatened in any way, the Market Manager, in his or her sole discretion, must to immediately suspend the offending vendor and escort them the vendor out of the Market.